Computed Tomography (CT or CAT) Scan of the Spine

 In standard X-rays, a beam of energy is aimed at the body part being studied.
 A plate behind the body part captures the variations of the energy beam after it passes through skin, bone, muscle, and other tissue.
 While healthcare providers can get much information from a standard X-ray, it does not give a lot of detail about internal organs and other structures.

 In a CT scan, an X-ray beam moves in a circle around the body.
 This allows many different views of the same organ or structure.
-The X-ray information is sent to a computer that interprets the X-ray data and displays it in a two-dimensional (2D) form on a monitor.
+The X-ray information is sent to a computer that interprets the X-ray data and displays it in a 2-D form on a monitor.

 CT scans may be done with or without "contrast."
-Contrast refers to a substance taken by mouth or injected into an intravenous (IV) line that causes the particular organ or tissue under study to show up more clearly on the scan.
+Contrast refers to a substance taken by mouth or injected into an IV (intravenous) line that causes the particular organ or tissue under study to show up more clearly on the scan.

-CT scans of the spine can provide more detailed information about the vertebrae (bones of the spine), the disks between the vertebrae, and other spinal structures and tissues than standard X-rays of the spine.
+CT scans of the spine can provide more detailed information about the bones of the spine (vertebrae), the disks between the vertebrae, and other spinal structures and tissues than standard X-rays of the spine.
 CT scans can give healthcare providers more information related to injuries or diseases of the spine.